amywhying/amywhying/README.md

 ## :tea: Pak Yan Ying :left_right_arrow: Amy :cat:

-Grew up in :hong_kong: and went to highschool in :uk:

-Now studying at Northeastern University :us: as a third-year student majoring in CS and minoring in maths.
+Grew up in _Hong Kong_ and went to highschool in the _UK_ Now studying at Northeastern University in the _US_ as a third-year student majoring in CS and minoring in maths.

 ### Work Experience: